Whale watching in New Zealand: Future developments

-Other locations (or anywhere else) in the nation, such as at bays on Aupouri Peninsula, Rangaunu Harbour, Whangarei Harbour, Firth of Thames, Tamaki Bight, eastern Coromandel Peninsula, Mount Maunganui, Hawke's Bay, Castlepoint, vicinity to Wellington, South Taranaki Bight, New Plymouth, Kapiti Island, Golden Bay, Hokitika, Banks Peninsula, Moeraki and Karitane, Otago Peninsula, Taieri Mouth, Nugget Point, The Catlins, Port Craig in Te Waewae Bay, Fiordland, Paterson Inlet, Chatham and Kermadec Islands may possibly become watching locations in the future when numbers of whales migrating into coastal waters show recovery.
+Other locations (or anywhere else) in the nation, such as at bays on Aupouri Peninsula, Rangaunu Harbour, Whangārei Harbour, Firth of Thames, Tamaki Bight, eastern Coromandel Peninsula, Mount Maunganui, Hawke's Bay, Castlepoint, vicinity to Wellington, South Taranaki Bight, New Plymouth, Kapiti Island, Golden Bay, Hokitika, Banks Peninsula, Moeraki and Karitane, Otago Peninsula, Taieri Mouth, Nugget Point, The Catlins, Port Craig in Te Waewae Bay, Fiordland, Paterson Inlet, Chatham and Kermadec Islands may possibly become watching locations in the future when numbers of whales migrating into coastal waters show recovery.
 Sighting numbers of Southern rights, Humpbacks, Blues are showing strong increases in recent years.

 Southern right whales, Tohora, 'the most important whale to New Zealand' is very slowly, but steadily making come backs to the nation's waters, and they will possibly become one of the most important species for whale watching as well since they are renowned as a target for non-harmful, land-based watching, and will recolonize the shores of the entire New Zealand to become seasonal residents. (see also Whale Rider, and "real whale riders" sometimes appear for this species).
 For Southern blue and Pygmy blues, even before the historic discovery of a forging ground off Cape Egmont, whales have been showing come backs along the coasts especially in Northland waters such as off Bay of Islands, Tutukaka, and Kaikōura.
 Fin whales and Sei whales are confirmed in Chatham Rise in good numbers, but less frequently seen in coastal waters.
 Minke whales can be seen off entire nation especially in Bay of Islands, but due to their small size it is not easy to observe them.
 Beaked whales are occasionally seen.
 Of these, most frequently observed species are Arnoux's beaked whales (once a group of these had become a regular annual to Doubtful Sound), and Gray's beaked whales.
 New Zealand's coasts are also renowned as prominent habitats for curious, ray-hunting Orcas.

 The deep sea canyon off Dunedin was revealed to be a rich habitat for toothed whales and its significance may be comparable to that of Kaikōura especially for the presences of Shepherd's beaked whales.